Maoritenes cyclobathra

 Maoritenes cyclobathra is a species of moth of the family Tortricidae.
-It is found in New Zealand.
+It is endemic in New Zealand.

+Taxonomy

+This species was first described by Edward Meyrick in 1907 and originally named Epagoge cyclobathra.
+George Hudson discussed and illustrated this species in his 1928 book The butterflies and moths of New Zealand under the name Capua cyclobathra.
+The lectotype specimen is held at the Natural History Museum, London.

+Description

 The wingspan is 16–18 mm.
 The forewings are fuscous, tinged with purplish and sprinkled with dark fuscous, as well as suffused with dark ashy fuscous towards the middle of the costa and towards the termen mixed with reddish ochreous and strigulated (finely streaked) with dark fuscous.
 The hindwings are light grey.